|(Bolles Harbor, Monroe)|

 I taught Logic at Monroe County Community College for seventeen years.
-The text I use to teach my MCCC Logic classes is The Power of Critical Thinking, by Lewis Vaughn.
-After using Hurley's classic logic text for ten years, I'm mostly glad I switched to Vaughn.
+The text I used was The Power of Critical Thinking, by Lewis Vaughn.
+After using Hurley's classic logic text for ten years, I'm glad I switched to Vaughn.
 One reason is the way he introduces the "subjectivist fallacy."
 (Ch.
 2) Plus, Vaughn was half the price of Hurley (the cost of college textbooks is scandalous).

 Surely that is absurd, since societies not only can be but are often mistaken.
-For example, parts of the world practice female genital mutilation.
+For example, some cultures practice female genital mutilation.
 One wants to say: this practice is wrong.
-But a social relativist position could not say this.
+A social relativist could not say this.

 Further, like subjective relativism, social relativism is self-defeating.
 "The claim that "All truth is relative to societies" is self-defeating because if it is objectively true, then it is an example of an objective truth - and that means that the claim is objectively false."
 (52)

-One way I've seen people commit the social relativist fallacy is by pointing out the sociological fact that "If you were born in India you'd be a Hindu," as a way of debunking my exclusivist Christian worldview.
-One reasons that persons are culturally conditioned regarding of their religious beliefs.
+One way I've seen people commit the social relativist fallacy is by pointing out the sociological fact that "If you were born in India you'd be a Hindu."
+Supposedly, this debunks my exclusivist Christian worldview.
+One reason is that persons are culturally conditioned regarding of their religious beliefs.

 But this way of reasoning is self-defeating.
 If we are culturally conditioned concerning our beliefs, then the social relativist is culturally conditioned to believe that all persons are culturally conditioned concerning their beliefs.
 If the cultural relativist was born in India he would not think this way.
 As Paul Copan says, "If we are culturally conditioned regarding our religious beliefs, then why should the religious pluralist think his view is less arbitrary or conditioned than the exclusivist’s?"